 13. At the helm of House Brasserie, Chef Brandon Jedd showcases his cutting-edge, modern American cuisine plates of House Carolina BBQ, Jerk Tomahawk Pork Chops, and Linz Umami Filet Mignon.
 Dine indoors in elegance, or more casually on the shaded, outdoor patio.

 14. Elements restaurant at Sanctuary Resort on Camelback Mountain offers spectacular sunset views from its perch on the mountain.
-Food Network star, Chef Beau MacMillan, puts his best menu forward with farm-fresh American cuisine with menu items that incorporate sustainable seafood, hormone-free meats, and locally sourced organic produce.
+Food Network star, Chef Beau MacMillan, puts his best menu forward.
+The farm-fresh American cuisine incorporates sustainable seafood, hormone-free meats, and locally sourced organic produce.

 15. Vegetarians will rejoice at FnB Restaurant in Old Town, with a wide range of unique, veggie-based menu offerings, among non-vegetarian options.
 James Beard Award winner Chef Charleen Badman leads the charge with a seasonal menu of fresh, locally-sourced ingredients and carefully curated artisan meats and cheeses.
 There’s also a pairing option with the Arizona wine program.